-- To apply fundamental algorithms to process data. - Learn to apply hypotheses and data into actionable predictions. - Document and transfer the results and effectively communicate the findings using visualization techniques. - To learn statistical methods and machine learning algorithms required for Data Science - To develop the fundamental knowledge and understand concepts to become a datascience professional.
+- Understand fundamental algorithms to process data. - Apply hypotheses and data into actionable predictions. - Document and transfer the results and effectively communicate the findings using visualization techniques. - Infer statistical methods and machine learning algorithms required for Data Science. - Develop the fundamental knowledge and understand concepts to become a data science professional.